soundg33k/MPDRemote/README.md

 - Shake to play a random album
 - Add album / artist / genre to play queue
 - VoiceOver compliant
-- Automatically find mpd server with Zeroconf
+- Automatically find mpd server with Bonjour/Zeroconf
 - English and French localized

 ### TODO

-- [X] Full player view
-- [X] Possibility to browse by Artists, Genre…
-- [ ] Optimize things
+- [ ] Optimize things?
+Not slow anyway, works well on my iPhone 5 with 3000+ albums
-- [ ] Add some settings
+- [ ] Add some settings?
 - [ ] iPad version
 - [ ] Persistence layer? probably not since it's quite fast on a local network and my 40K musical library evolve quite often
-- [X] An app icon
 - [ ] Better icons for consistency, I took random free icons on the net.
 Problem is my skills in design are (void*)0.

 ### LICENSE